oroinc/documentation/user_guide/entity_field_management.rst

   :header: "Option","Description"
   :widths: 10,30

+  "**Available in Email Templates**","If set to *Yes*, values of the field can be used to create email patterns."
+  "**Contact Information**","If set to *Yes*, the field value shall be treated by the system as contact details.
+(E.g. can be used to create marketing lists)"
+  "**Show on Grid**","If set to *Yes*, the field will be displayed in a separate column of the respective grid."
+ "**Show Grid Filter**","If set to *Yes*, a corresponding filter will be added to the grid filters by default.

-  "**Show on Grid**","Field will be displayed in the grid of the entity records" "**Show Grid Filter**","Filter for the field will be available on the grid" "**Show on Form**","Field can be edited from the edit form
+ Filter for the field will be available on the grid" "**Show on Form**","Field can be edited from the edit form

+  "**Show on Form**","Field can be edited from the edit form

   .. caution::

-    If *No* is chosen for *Show on Form* of the field, it cannot be edited" "**Show on View**","Field can be seen on the *View* page" "**Available in Email Templates**","The field can be used to create E-mail templates" "**Auditable**","Data on the field processing details is logged"
+  "**Show on View**","Field can be seen on the *View* page" "**Available in Email Templates**","The field can be used to create E-mail templates" "**Auditable**","Data on the field processing details is logged"